The AAU Biennial

 Parallel Session 2a: Presentations on Subtheme 4 (University-Industry Linkages)

-Parallel Session 2b: Presentations on Subtheme 5 (Funding and Financing)
+Parallel Session 2b: Panel Discussion on Subtheme 5 (Funding and Financing)

 Parallel Session 2c: Presentations on Subtheme 6 (Role of Intellectual Diaspora)